 Here are the nine steps to writing an effective grand opening press release:

 1. Determine Your Grand Opening Audience

 To get started, you will need to determine who is going to want to attend your grand opening.
 When writing your press release, you want to grab the attention of this target audience.
 You can create a customer profile so that you are certain you are using language that appeals to your target audience.

 Dig deep into understanding your audience by spending some time asking yourself questions about the demographic, interests, and behavior of your ideal target audience.
 You will get the best results if you write your press release to speak to your target audience on a personal level and think about what will appeal to them.
 Ask yourself about their age, gender, likes, and motivations.

 Who do you want to come to this grand opening?
 Will they be intensely interested in a specific type of food or wine?
 Will they respond to the idea of amazing live music?
-To guide you in this process, here is a step-by-step article that will help you create a specific customer profile with a free customer profile template.
+Asking these questions will help you tailor your message, which will in turn, increase your potential for engagement.

 Examples of Grand Opening Audiences

 |Upscale Italian Restaurant||Middle-aged couples, who rarely get a night out.
 When they do, they want to be treated to superb service and food.
 They will linger over wine and will always enjoy desert.|

 |Full Service Beauty Salon||Women, 40-60 years old, upper-middle class, who enjoy being pampered.
 Busy professionals who feel they deserve a little time for themselves.|